Croatian Timed Text Style Guide

 - Nicknames should only be translated if they convey a specific meaning.

-- Do not use ellipsis when a sentence is split between two continuous subtitles:
+- Do not use an ellipsis when a sentence is split between two continuous subtitles:

 Subtitle 1 Uopće ne razumijem